History of Psychology

 William James was one of the leading figures in a new perspective on psychology called functionalism.

 While Titchener and his followers adhered to a structural psychology, others in America were pursuing different approaches.
-William James, G. Stanley Hall, and James McKeen Cattell were among a group that became identified with “.”
+William James, G. Stanley Hall, and James McKeen Cattell were among a group that became identified with “functionalism.”
 Influenced by Darwin’s evolutionary theory, functionalists were interested in the activities of the mind—what the mind does.
 An interest in functionalism opened the way for the study of a wide range of approaches, including animal and comparative psychology (Benjamin, 2007[1]).

 William James (1842–1910) is regarded as writing perhaps the most influential and important book in the field of psychology, Principles of Psychology, published in 1890.
 Opposed to the reductionist ideas of Titchener, James proposed that consciousness is ongoing and continuous; it cannot be isolated and reduced to elements.
 For James, consciousness helped us adapt to our environment in such ways as allowing us to make choices and have personal responsibility over those choices.